 What will you serve?

-Depending upon the time of day and facilities available, you may want to pack an after dinner s'mores dessert and wine basket or a casual afternoon lunch with cold cut sandwiches and sides.
+Depending upon the time of day and facilities available, you may want to pack an after dinner s'mores dessert and wine basket or a casual afternoon lunch with sandwiches and sides.
 For your sides, consider individual bags of chips or salad greens in containers which you can add dressing to, attach the lids and shake to mix once you're ready to eat.
 Don't forget the fruits and veggies!
 Popular fruit choices are those that aren't messy, such as grapes, strawberries and blueberries.
 If you're serving fresh veggies, cut them up ahead of time and don't forget the Ranch dip.
 A great dessert option is s'mores, but don't forget the wet wipes for those sticky marshmallow fingers!
 A cleaner and portable option is cookies.
 Keep everyone hydrated with their favorite drink and plenty of water.

 Keep it cool